bbroder-algo/go-algorand/crypto/statetrie/README.md

 **Parent nodes**

 These nodes are soft-links back to a node in a parent trie from a child trie.
-They are expanded into copies of thei nodes they link to if the node is edited or replaced in an Add or Delete operation.
+They are expanded into copies of their nodes they link to if the node is edited or replaced in an Add or Delete operation.

 **Backing nodes**